-Fredericksburg experienced a brutal and bloody Civil War battle in December 1862.
-Union forces bombarded the city with artillery, crossed the Rappahannock on pontoon bridges under heavy fire, and fought street-by-street through the town, only to be repulsed by Lee’s forces on Marye’s Heights.
+During the Battle of Fredericksburg on December 1862, the city experienced a brutal and bloody Civil War first hand.
+Union forces bombarded the city with artillery, crossed the Rappahannock on pontoon bridges under heavy fire, and fought street-by-street through the town, only to be met by Confederate forces from Marye’s Heights.
 The Lodge was sacked on December 11 – 12, 1862, and most of its records and artifacts were lost, among them the minutes covering 1771 to 1862.
 However, Wor.
 William Ware had the foresight to retrieve the George Washington Masonic Obligation Bible, Minute Book covering 1752 – 1771, and the Scottish and Virginia charters from the Farmer’s Bank and removed them to Danville till after the war.

-The city was evacuated and the Lodge abandoned shortly before the battle.
-These were ransacked and looted by stragglers and camp followers of the Union army.
 Many buildings around town were pressed into use as field hospitals during and after the battle.
 Reportedly, the old Lodge Room on the third floor was among them, and its original wooden flooring is said to be stained by the blood of the wounded who were treated there.
 Various articles are said to have been stolen at that time, and most, including the minutes from 1771 to 1862, were never recovered.
-A jewel and the charter of Fredericksburg – American Lodge No. 63 were reportedly saved during the looting by a member of Aurora Lodge in Vermont and returned after the war.
+A jewel and the charter of Fredericksburg – American Lodge No. 63 were reportedly saved during the looting by a member of Aurora Lodge No. 22 in Vermont and these artifacts were eventually returned to Fredericksburg after the war.

-Fredericksburg Lodge No. 4 and Fredericksburg – American Lodge No. 63 ceased to meet as a result of the Civil War.
-No meetings of Lodge No. 4 are recorded between April 1862 and June 1866.
-The Lodge survived and now flourishes, but sadly Lodge No. 63 did not survive and became extinct by 1867.
+It is believed that Fredericksburg Lodge No. 4 and Fredericksburg – American Lodge No. 63 ceased to meet as a result of the Civil War.
+We do know that no meetings of Lodge No. 4 are recorded between April 1862 and June 1866 and speculation shows that the reason for this is because the Master remained in Danville during the war.
+But Lodge No. 4 survived and now flourishes, but sadly Lodge No. 63 did not survive and became extinct by 1867.

 Fredericksburg Lodge No. 4 is known to have contributed at least 37 members to the Confederate cause, and Lodge No. 63, another 13.
 Notable among these are Maj.
 Gen. Daniel Ruggles and Brig.
 Gen. Seth Barton.
 Gen. Ruggles briefly assumed command of troops around Fredericksburg and later distinguished himself at the Battles of Shiloh and Vicksburg.
 Gen. Barton served in the Shenandoah Valley under Gen. Thomas “Stonewall” Jackson and also served at Vicksburg where he was surrendered and later exchanged.
 Both men survived the War.